xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2014-11-16-python-tutorial.md

 # Preparations
 you need an environment that can run python scripts.

-## Two JID's
+## Two frineding JID's
-first setup two accounts on your favourite XMPP site for example jabber.se
+Setup two accounts on your favourite XMPP site for example jabber.se.
+Use any jabber client to test the accounts and make sure they are friends.

 ## Get the python code

-Clone the code from github
+Clone the code from github.
+Soon released through SleekXMPP

 {% highlight bash session %}
-Joachims-MacBook-Pro:IoT joachimlindborg$ git clone -b xep_0323_325 https://github.com/joachimlindborg/SleekXMPP.git
+>$ git clone -b xep_0323_325 https://github.com/joachimlindborg/SleekXMPP.git
 {% endhighlight %}